What is a sodium blood test?

 What do the results mean?

-Blood sodium levels that are too high or too low can be a sign of many different types of conditions.
+Blood sodium levels that are too high or too low can be a sign of many different conditions.
 To make a diagnosis, your provider will usually look at the results of your sodium blood test with the results of other tests, such as measurements of other electrolytes.

-Sodium blood test results that are higher than normal may be a sign of a condition, such as:
+Sodium blood test results that are higher than normal may be a sign of a condition such as:

 Sodium blood test results that are lower than normal may be a sign of a condition, such as: